xKDR/TSFrames.jl/docs/src/user_guide.md

 ## Converting to Matrix and DataFrame

-You can easily convert a TimeFrame object into a `Matrix` or fetch the `DataFrame` for doing operations which are outside of the TimeFrames scope.
+You can easily convert a TSFrame object into a `Matrix` or fetch the `DataFrame` for doing operations which are outside of the TimeFrames scope.

 ```@repl e1
 ts[:, 1] # convert column 1 to a vector of floats
-Matrix(ts) # convert entire TimeFrame into a Matrix
+Matrix(ts) # convert entire TSFrame into a Matrix
 select(ts.coredata, :Index, :value, DataFrames.nrow) # use the underlying DataFrame for other operations
 ```
-## Writing TimeFrame into a CSV file
+## Writing TSFrame into a CSV file

-Writing a TimeFrame object into a CSV file can be done easily by using the underlying `coredata` property.
+Writing a TSFrame object into a CSV file can be done easily by using the underlying `coredata` property.
 This `DataFrame` can be passed to the `CSV.write` method for writing into a file.